dojo/docs/dojox/form/manager/_EnableMixin.rst

 disable
 ~~~~~~~

 This method is complimentary to enable_.
 Just like enable_ it takes a state object but it always uses ``false`` (for "disable") as the default state.
-It can take 0, or 1 parameter described below, and returns the form manager itself for easy chaining.
+It can take 0, or 1 parameter described below, and returns the previous enable/disable state just like gatherEnableState_.

 There are three ways to use this method: